Lighting

 What wattage of heat bulb will you need?

-I wish I could give you a direct answer, but it depends on the size of your enclosure and how far away the light is installed from the basking surface.
-Generally speaking, a 70w halogen flood light is a good place to start.
+I wish I could give you a direct answer, but it depends on the size of your enclosure, how far away the light is installed from the basking surface, and whether the bulb is inside the enclosure or on top of it.
+Generally speaking, at least one 50w halogen bulb is a good place to start if you’re using a mesh-top enclosure.
+Using two bulbs rather than one create a larger basking area with more even heating for your snake to warm up more efficiently.
 But be aware that you may need to increase or decrease the wattage in order to get the right temps.
-Using a lamp dimmer with a higher-wattage heat bulb can help save some frustration by giving you more control over how much heat is produced.

 Hognose snakes don’t need any kind of “night bulb” to keep them warm at night.
 These products were developed back in the day when we believed that reptiles needed to stay warm when their normal heat lamps were turned off.
 Providing a nighttime heat bulb can prevent a diurnal reptile from sleeping well, weakening their health.